bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 ## TODO:

+- limit mutations based on depth
+- Link lab size to lab difficulty
+- Update patch notes

+- stasis limit based off of augs (test)

-- ui methods for setting server description colors, icons etc?
+- ui methods for setting server description, colors, icons etc?

 Make network wider at deeper parts?

 - webstorm visual indicator
 - screen glitch / text? https://codepen.io/Juxtopposed/pen/MWPmaww ?

-Required number of open ports for STASIS: 5 change analyze output some?

 - Go over guide looking for misleading info or other out-of-date or missing things
 - starter script
-- preventDuplicates on the run options is very powerful here, and almost necessary to stop sepuku on the player's machine.
-Should be emphasised in the docs
+- preventDuplicates on the run options is very powerful here

 lab needs something, for sure.
 I'm still noodling on it.
 Possibly will give a sequence of augs, getting more complex in its mazes as you go, until you earn TRP?
 Maybe TRP is only available there in BN15?
 Maybe it just gives a daedalus invite instead? that one will be harder to balance until more of the core loop is hammered out.
 Maybe final version needs to be automated?

 - join together multiple mazes?
 - Final lab cannot be played manually?
 - multiple labs with different names
+- each deeper in the 'net

 ns.dnet.enums.XXX for status codes etc
 Usually "data" in the form of enums or constants we typically store in a data folder so it's easier to find.